 Patients in their 70s and sometimes 80s may be candidates for transplants if they are otherwise healthy and functionally independent with good social support, if they have a reasonably long life expectancy, and if transplantation is likely to substantially improve function and quality of life beyond simply freeing them from dialysis.
 Patients with type 1 diabetes may be candidates for simultaneous pancreas-kidney or pancreas-after-kidney transplantation (see also Pancreas Transplantation Pancreas Transplantation Pancreas transplantation is a form of pancreatic beta-cell replacement that can restore normoglycemia in diabetic patients.
 (See also Overview of Transplantation.)
 Because the recipient exchanges... read more ).

 The remaining donated kidneys (about another 40%) come from living donors; because of limited supply, allografts from carefully selected living unrelated donors are being increasingly used.
 Living donors relinquish reserve renal capacity, may put themselves at risk of procedural and long-term morbidity, and may have psychologic conflicts about donation; therefore, they are evaluated for normal bilateral renal function, absence of systemic disease, histocompatibility, emotional stability, and ability to give informed consent.
-Hypertension, diabetes, and cancer (except possibly CNS tumors) in prospective living donors usually preclude kidney donation.
+Hypertension, diabetes, and cancer in prospective living donors usually preclude kidney donation.

-Use of kidneys from unrelated living donors has been increasing; kidney exchange programs often match a prospective donor and recipient who are incompatible with other similar incompatible pairs.
+Kidney exchange programs often match a prospective donor and recipient who are incompatible with other similar incompatible pairs.
 When many such pairs are identified, chain exchanges are possible, greatly increasing the potential for a good match between recipient and donor.

-Whether transfusions are useful for anemic patients anticipating an allograft is unclear; the leading evidence suggests that transfusions can sensitize patients to alloantigens and thus should typically be avoided if possible.
+Whether transfusions are useful for patients who have anemia and are anticipating an allograft is unclear; the leading evidence suggests that transfusions can sensitize patients to alloantigens and thus should typically be avoided if possible.
 However, allografts may survive better in recipients who receive transfusions but do not become sensitized, possibly because transfusions induce some form of tolerance.

 The transplanted kidney is usually placed in the iliac fossa.
 Renal vessels are anastomosed to the iliac vessels, and the donor ureter is implanted into the bladder or anastomosed to the recipient ureter.
 Vesicoureteral reflux occurs in about 30% of recipients, but usually without adverse effects.

 Rejection can be diagnosed by percutaneous needle biopsy if the diagnosis is unclear clinically.
 Biopsy may also help distinguish antibody-mediated from T-cell–mediated rejection and identify other common causes of graft insufficiency or failure (eg, calcineurin inhibitor toxicity, diabetic or hypertensive nephropathy, polyomavirus type 1 infection).
-Advanced tests that may improve accuracy of rejection diagnosis include measurement of urinary mRNA-encoding mediators of rejection and gene expression profiling of biopsy samples using DNA microarrays.
+Tests that may improve accuracy of rejection diagnosis include measurement of urinary mRNA-encoding mediators of rejection and gene expression profiling of biopsy samples using DNA microarrays.

-Chronic allograft nephropathy refers to graft insufficiency or failure ≥ 3 mo after transplantation.
+Chronic allograft nephropathy refers to graft insufficiency or failure ≥ 3 months after transplantation.
 Most cases are attributable to causes such as calcineurin inhibitor toxicity, diabetic or hypertensive nephropathy, or polyomavirus type 1 infection.
 Some experts believe the term should be reserved to describe graft insufficiency or failure when biopsy shows chronic interstitial fibrosis and tubular atrophy not attributable to any other cause.

-At 1 yr, survival rates are
+At 1 year after kidney transplantation, survival rates are

 Subsequent annual graft loss rates are 3 to 5% with a living-donor graft and 5 to 8% with a deceased-donor graft.

-In a specific patient, the most recently obtained creatinine levels should be compared with previous levels; a sudden increase in creatinine indicates the need to consider rejection or another problem (eg, vascular compromise, obstruction of the ureter).
-Ideally, serum creatinine should be normal in all posttransplant patients 4 to 6 wk after kidney transplantation.
+In a specific patient, the most recently obtained creatinine levels should be compared with previous levels; a sudden increase in creatinine indicates the need to look for rejection or another problem (eg, vascular compromise, obstruction of the ureter).
+Ideally, serum creatinine should be normal in all posttransplant patients 4 to 6 weeks after kidney transplantation.